NASA-Planetary-Science/sbpy/README.rst

 Documentation
 -------------

-The official documentation and API reference is available `here <https://sbpy.readthedocs.io/en/latest/>`_.
+The official `documentation and API reference <https://sbpy.readthedocs.io/en/latest/>`_ is avilable.

 Status
 ------

-sbpy is still under development, which will be finished in 2021.
+sbpy is still under development, which will be finished in 2022.
 For an overview on the status of individual features see the `Status Page <https://sbpy.readthedocs.io/en/latest/status.html>`_.

 Acknowledgements